Year Four Class Page

 The English national curriculum means children in different schools (at primary and secondary level) study the same subjects to similar standards - it's split into key stages with tests.
 If you would like to know more about each individual subject please visit our Curriculum Page.
 Each term our class topic will link in to the curriculum in a way that brings the subjects to life for the children.

-Autumn Term Topic
+Summer Term Topic

 PE